kscieslinski/CTF/pwn/hacklu2019/BabyKernel2/README.md

 bzImage  initramfs.cpio.gz  run.sh  System.map  vmlinux
 ```

-As this is my first kernel challenge, I will briefly describe what are all of those files for (note: as this is my first challenge I might be completely wrong).
+As this is my first kernel challenge, I will briefly describe what are all of those files for.
+Nnote: as this is my first challenge I might be completely wrong.
+I will also put some exclamation marks, but this is not because I'm so experienced, but because there is so much new stuff that I have to priorotize it.

 Let's start with `bzImage` and `vmlinux`: